utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 ### Bash Creating Files

 Perhaps the most interesting one is the ability to create files.
-There are multiple ways of creating files, the most common is `touch`, but my personal favorite is `nano`.
+There are multiple ways of creating files, the most common is `touch`, but my favorite is `nano`.

 Nano works great because it's generic.
 It can create but also edit a file at the same time.